New Zealand and South Island Hydro Risk Meter

 |HRC Demand forecast update note - January 2018 [ pdf 707.58 KB ]|

-As such we are seeking feedback on the treatment of this information with respect to the HRC assumptions, as required by clause 6.3 of the Security of Supply Forecasting and Information Policy [ pdf 425.37 KB ].
-We ask you provide feedback no later than 5:00pm Friday 6 July.
+In June 2018, we sought feedback on the proposed treatment of thermal fuel information with respect to the HRC assumptions, as required by clause 6.3 of the Security of Supply Forecasting and Information Policy [ pdf 425.37 KB ].
+The feedback to this consultation will be uploaded here in the coming weeks.

 |Thermal fuel limitation consultation – Update 6 March 2018|

 |Bryan Leyland [ pdf 19.44 KB ]||Contact Energy [ pdf 22.43 KB ]||Cumulus [ pdf 397.32 KB ]|

 |Genesis [ pdf 280.06 KB ]||Mercury [ pdf 40.06 KB ]||Meridian [ pdf 205.78 KB ]|

 |MEUG [ pdf 100.46 KB ]||Murray Ellis [ pdf 13.81 KB ]||Nova [ pdf 184.5 KB ]|

 |Shell [ pdf 92.75 KB ]||Trust Power [ pdf 471.72 KB ]||Unison [ pdf 276.25 KB ]|